ggeroulas/AIP1/README.md

 	development must branch off from master to ensure changes do not affect the working build of the application.
 These branches can then be merged later once finalised.
 Branches must be appropriately named.

-	* Configuration is to be stored in environmental variables.
+	* Configuration is to be stored in environmental variables or configuration files if needed.
 This is to ensure that between stages of deployment they are not accidentally added into the code repository accidentally.

 	* Within the code repository, the application should make no association whether services are run locally or via third party through our backend service AWS.